 Results in the patients showed DNA damage response “plays a crucial role” in how well mesothelioma cells respond to chemotherapy.

-Twenty-four malignant pleural mesothelioma patients participated in the study.
+Twenty-four pleural mesothelioma patients participated in the study.
 Twelve patients got Alimta/Platinol® or Alimta/Platinol/Paraplatin® after surgery.
 The other 12 got Platinol® followed by Alimta® before surgery.

 Thirty genes were identified as being related to the cell’s ability to recognize and repair DNA damage.
 Several of these were associated with mesothelioma spread, treatment response, and overall survival.